 Adult fleas are about 1-2 millimeters long and might look like a dark speck.

 Fleas can infest a sanitary hotel or cruise cabin just as easily as they can infest a dirty motel.
-Pest professionals often advise people to help control fleas in their homes by cleaning and vacuuming — not because the home is dirty, but because vacuuming helps keep the pests at bay.
+Fleas can infest a clean hotel or a well-kept cruise cabin just as easily as they can invade a dirty motel.
+Pest professionals often advise people that regular cleaning and vacuuming will help control fleas in their homes as vacuuming helps keep the pests at bay.

 After a flea hatches, it emerges as a worm called a larva (plural: larvae).
-The larvae wiggle around on the ground looking for skin particles and adult flea droppings.
+The larvae wiggle around on the ground looking to eat skin particles and adult flea droppings.

-With enough food (blood), an adult flea can live about two or three months on average.
+With enough food (blood), an adult flea in North Shore can live about two or three months on average.

 Under normal circumstances, a flea only takes two weeks to go from egg to adult.
 However, depending on the conditions, flea pupae can live up to a year or more in a dormant state.